 Acorn squash is an appealing carb option due to its brilliant color and sweet flavor.
 It’s not only delicious, but it’s also high in nutrients.
 Furthermore, it can give several significant health benefits.

-Acorn squashes are common backyard crops, but home gardeners must understand when one is ripe.
+Acorn squashes are common backyard crops, but home gardeners must also know when one is ripe.
 The most obvious clue is color: a ready-to-pick squash will be dark green with a dry stem.

 Even if the item isn’t present on a squash sold at a grocery store, buyers can examine its color and make sure the skin is firm enough by lightly pressing it with their fingernails.
 It should also be heavy for its size, and free of mold and other flaws.

 Acorn squash can be stored for a month or more in a cool, dry place, such as a root cellar.
 After cutting it open, securely wrap the surface with plastic wrap and store it in the refrigerator for about four days.
 Cooked leftovers should be refrigerated in an airtight container and used within three days.

 If you wish to freeze the squash, cook it first, then peel and cube or mash it.
 For up to three months, store it in an airtight container.

 Like other winter squash, acorn squash is extremely nutritious, offering a good dose of vitamins, minerals, and fiber.
 Although this squash is low in calories, it is high in nutrients.

 Acorn squash especially abundant in vitamin C, a water-soluble substance that supports immune cell activity and protects against potentially hazardous microorganisms.